Daffodils are an incredibly hardy bunch - great for Naturalizing (particularly the scented Polyanthus varieties), and are a sure sign of Spring.

 As much as it’s tempting to remove straggly leaves after flowering, It’s important to let your Daffodil’s die down completely.
 This is vital for the Bulbs growth next year - if you remove the leaves before they have died down and dried off, you are removing the Nutrients available to the Bulb.

-Daffodils can be left to Naturalize for years and years, however after 4 years of growth, you’ll start seeing a decline in flower numers - this is caused by overcrowding.
+Daffodils can be left to Naturalize for years and years, however after 4 years of growth, you’ll start seeing a decline in flower numbers - this is caused by overcrowding.
 If you want to keep that stunning display going, it’s recommended to lift your Bulbs every 4 years.

 Lifting and storing Daffodil Bulbs